andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 Combinatorpedia](https://blog.jle.im/entry/functor-combinatorpedia.html) post
 last year and the *[functor-combinators](https://hackage.haskell.org/package/functor-combinators)* library.
-But I've never really explored the less commonly used lowercase-f functor abstractions in Hask --- contravariant functors and invariant functors.
+But personally I had never really explored the less commonly used lowercase-f functor abstractions in Hask --- contravariant functors and invariant functors.

 In this post we're going to be exploring these different types of functor structures step-by-step, by starting with a simple useful structure and